If the previous lesson, Building a Business, was not used you need to:

 their business, while "Selling Team #2" goes shopping at the other

 businesses.
-Students do not have to buy the same items as team members;
+Students do not have to buy the same items as their team members;

 remains at their businesses.